Icon of a calendar

 Icon of Instagram logo by fontawesome

-The most popular social media post featured a mastodon rib that staff were cleaning and examining; it reached 15,281 people on Facebook, demonstrating the platform’s powerful potential in terms of engagement and outreach.
-On YouTube, people watched Iowa Archaeology videos 24,117 times during FY 2024.
+The most popular social media post summarized the 12-day mastodon excavation in Wayne County; it reached 372,049 people on Facebook and was shared over 2,600 times, demonstrating the platform’s powerful potential in terms of engagement and outreach.
+On YouTube, people watched Iowa Archaeology videos 14,384 times during FY2025.